Mapping IRA Companies, July 1921-July 1922

 Overall, the IRA fielded a total 65 brigades and 297 battalions, with a paper strength of 115,550 Volunteers.
 Many Volunteers were nominal and not all units functioned adequately by the Truce of 1921.
 Yet, the IRA’s insurgency continued to grow despite severe pressure from the Crown forces.
 Read more about the IRA offensive against Royal Irish Constabulary in 1920 in this article by Dr John Borgonovo.

-There are 2,184 IRA Companies listed in the IRA Nominal Roll files available on the Military Archives website.
+There are 2,184 IRA Companies listed in the IRA Nominal Roll files - an important series in the Military Service Pensions Collection available on the Military Archives website.
 These Nominal Rolls files were collected in the mid-1930s to assist in the awarding of pensions to people who were active during the War of Independence and the Civil War.